aminelambaouak/Bank-Operations-Data-Warehouse/README.md

 Project Structure
 etl.py:
-Contains the ETL class with methods for extraction, transformation, and preparation for loading.
+Contains the ETL class with methods for extraction, transformation, and loading.

-database_connection.py (optional):
-A helper module for managing the MySQL database connection using SQLAlchemy.

 README.md:
 Project description and instructions.

 requirements.txt:
-List of Python libraries needed for the project (e.g., pandas, SQLAlchemy, mysql-connector-python).
+List of Python libraries needed for the project (e.g., pandas, mysql-connector-python).

 Technologies Used
 Python 3.x

 Pandas for data manipulation

-SQLAlchemy for ORM and database interaction

 MySQL as the relational database